spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/checkout/checkout-steps.md

 Read on to learn more on each step.

 ## Entry Step
 The entry step redirects the customer to correct step based on QuoteTransfer state.
-This step requires `input = false`, so it won’t be rendered.
+This step requires `input = false`, so it won't be rendered.

 ## Customer Step
 The customer step provides three forms: